Frequently Asked Questions

 The essentials that you would usually pack for any holiday abroad.
-Don't forget sun cream, mosquito/bug spray, and a lightweight rain jacket or something to keep you warm and dry for the mountain trek.
+Don't forget sun cream, mosquito and bug spray, and a lightweight rain jacket or something to keep you dry for the mountain trek.
 You don't need walking boots for the trek, but we advise you bring trainers or something sturdy other than sandals and flip-flops.
 We advise a little rucksack for the day to have as well as your main backpack.
-Bare in mind, you will be carrying the backpack yourself (not for long periods of time), so pack light!
-You do not need to bring a tent/sleeping bag as bedding is provided in the accommodation we stay in, but you will need your own towel for the beach!
+Bear in mind that you will be carrying the backpack yourself (not for long periods of time), so pack light!
+You do not need to bring a tent and sleeping bag as bedding is provided in the accommodation we stay in, but you will need your own towel for the beach!
 And don't forget your camera!
 Once you have paid for a tour we will send you a full advisory packing list!

 DO WE NEED A VISA?

 Yes.
 Everyone who enters Bali will need a tourist visa, which lasts for 30 days.
 If you plan on staying longer than the tour, you will need to investigate what visa suits you best.
 The tourist visa is free for most nationalities, including the UK, Europe, USA, Canada, Australia and New Zealand, and will be around $35USD for others.
 You collect the visa at the airport when you land and is easy enough to do.
 If you are unsure about any visa requirements, please feel free to contact us.
 The Bali Adventure holds no responsibility if you are unable to enter the country.
 Your passport must be 6 months in date of arrival to Bali!